Radiologic Technology Schools in Iowa

 There are 10 colleges in Iowa that offer radiography degrees.
 Learn about the most popular 10 below:

-The student loan default rate is 9.10% which is lower than average.
+The student loan default rate is 2.10% which is lower than average.
+Roughly six years after entering college, graduates of this school earn $31,230 a year.
 The full-time teacher rate is 100%.
-91% of students are awarded financial aid at this school.

 Students enjoy a student to faculty ratio of 12 to 1.